-This Cambodian pomelo salad with prawns recipe has been a favourite since we moved to Cambodia and is a breeze to make.
+This Cambodian pomelo salad with prawns recipe has been a favourite since we moved to Cambodia and it’s a breeze to make.
 It’s also another traditional dish that can be served in a more contemporary style for entertaining and that’s just what we did.

-Salads are always a component of a Cambodian meal and this Cambodian pomelo salad with prawns recipe has fresh, clean flavours you want to accompany a stir-fry, soup, stew or curry.
+Salads are almost always a component of a Cambodian meal and this Cambodian pomelo salad with prawns recipe has the fresh, clean flavours you want to accompany a stir-fry, soup, stew or curry.
 Sometimes served with pork, this version uses large, fresh shrimps for protein.

 This was another traditional dish, along with the sweet pork belly with boiled eggs and beef lok lak, that we took inspiration from when we developed our creative Cambodian canapes over the New Year holiday.

 Cambodian Pomelo Salad with Prawns Recipe — Traditional Dish, Modern Presentation